Man who abused toddler for months by choking him and dunking him in water gets 14 years' jail

 THE CASE

 The offender worked as a paramedic with a private ambulance service at the time of the offences.
-He lived in a five-room flat with his wife, his mother-in-law and a maid.
+He lived in a five-room flat with his wife, his mother-in-law and a domestic worker.
 The victim is the firstborn child of the offender's brother-in-law.

-Around mid-2024, the man's mother-in-law, who is also the victim's grandmother, asked that the victim come to the flat, as she wanted to play with the child.
+Around mid-2024, the man's mother-in-law, who is also the victim's grandmother, asked that the victim come to the flat, because she wanted to play with the child.

 The grandmother said the other family members in the flat could help take care of the victim.
-The boy then started going over to the flat, staying a few days each time.
+The boy was then taken to the flat and he stayed over a few days each time.

-When the boy stayed over, his grandmother and the maid would look after him.
+When the boy stayed over, his grandmother and the domestic worker would look after him.
 The offender also helped out when he was home, playing with the boy, feeding him, putting him to sleep or taking him out for walks.

 The boy stayed at their flat for the first time in mid-July 2024.
 The offender abused him on two of the five days the boy stayed over.